 - 4.2.1.
-All members of staff must complete the e learning Protecting Information course during their induction and a refresher every two years.
-Corporate staff, control staff and operational staff at Watch Manager level and above need to complete the Essentials version.
-All other operational staff need to complete the Briefing version. - 4.2.2.
-Line Managers are to notify the Information Governance team of any additional training requirements within their teams.
+All members of staff must complete the e-learning Protecting Information course during their induction and a refresher every two years. - 4.2.2.
+Line Managers are to notify the Information Governance Team of any additional training requirements within their teams.